 Despite the successful outcome of that treatment and the clinical trial programme before it, within two years Glybera’s European marketing licence was left to expire.
 The three remaining manufactured doses were all but given away.
 At a cost of €1 each, three final patients were treated – all responded well to the treatment.

-Of course, current treatment for haemophilia and the complications it can bring is already extremely expensive – a recent study suggested almost a €200,000 annual cost per patient1 – so a ‘one-off’ charge for a gene therapy product that ‘cures’ haemophilia could be cost-effective whatever its price.
+Of course, current treatment for haemophilia and the complications it can bring is already extremely expensive – a recent study suggested an annual cost of almost €200 000 per patient1 – so, a ‘one-off’ charge for a gene therapy product that ‘cures’ haemophilia could be cost-effective whatever its price.

-1. O’Hara J, et al. The cost of severe haemophilia in Europe: the CHESS study.
-Orphanet Journal of Rare Diseases 2017;12(1):106
+1. O’Hara J, Hughes D, Camp C, et al. The cost of severe haemophilia in Europe: the CHESS study.
+Orphanet J Rare Dis 2017;12(1):106